cviewai/cviewai.github.io/README.md

 1. Build the production version of the site into the `dist` folder.
 2. Push the contents of the `dist` folder to the `gh-pages` branch.
 3. Automatically handle the `CNAME` file to ensure the custom domain (`crystalview.ai`) is configured correctly.

+This project uses `BrowserRouter`.
+To support direct navigation to sub-pages (e.g., `/contact`) on GitHub Pages, a `404.html` redirect workaround has been implemented.